bridgetownrb/bridgetown/bridgetown-website/src/_posts/2020/2020-05-27-bridgetown-around-the-web-late-may-2020.md

 Plus "[Bridgetown rules](https://twitter.com/middlemanapp/status/1264014892673069057?s=21)" according to the Middleman Twitter account. _Aww shucks_ 😊

-Andrew Formera says Bridgetown is "[Pretty neat.
+Andrew Fomera says Bridgetown is "[Pretty neat.
 Feels very 2020](https://twitter.com/andrewfomera/status/1264400564957278209?s=21)" and prefers it over "the other meh JS frameworks". _No comment._

 Finally, we [got a shoutout from Netlify](https://twitter.com/netlify/status/1253219555964583936?s=21) which was fun to see (and they just so happen to be where we host this site).